 advocate “A Church for Every People.”

-Mission frontiers, like other frontiers, represent boundaries or barriers beyond which we must go yet beyond which we may not be able to see clearly and boundaries which may even be disputed or denied.
+Mission frontiers represent boundaries or barriers beyond which we must go.
+However, we may not be able to see clearly beyond these boundaries, which may be disputed or denied by others.
 Their study involves the discovery and evaluation of the unknown or even the reevaluation of the known.
-But unlike other frontiers, mission frontiers is a subject specifically concerned to explore and exposit areas and ideas and insights related to the glorification of God in all the nations (peoples) of the world, to open their eyes, to turn them from darkness to light and from the power of Satan to God.
+But unlike other frontiers, mission frontiers is a subject specifically concerned to explore and exposit areas, ideas, and insights related to the glorification of God in all the nations (peoples) of the world, to open their eyes, to turn them from darkness to light, and toward the power of Christ.

 IJFM Readers